huphtur/huphtur.nl/src/posts/2016-01-02-aws-cli-gulp-awspublish-for-dummies.md

 Change YOUR-BUCKET-NAME to your bucket name you wish to upload to and change the gulp.src location to wherever you are uploading from.

-To upload all the things type: `gulp publish` and watch awspublish do it's magic.
+To upload all the things type: `gulp publish` and watch awspublish do it’s magic.

 ## Disclaimer